 Somerset is a somewhat small borough located in the state of Pennsylvania.
 With a population of 6,032 people and five constituent neighborhoods, Somerset is the 218th largest community in Pennsylvania.

-The education level of Somerset citizens is a little higher than the average for US cities and towns: 24.74% of adults in Somerset have at least a bachelor's degree.
+The citizens of Somerset are slightly better educated than the national average of 21.84% for all cities and towns, with 23.90% of adults in Somerset having a bachelor's degree or advanced degree.

 The people who call Somerset home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Somerset residents report their race to be White, followed by Asian.
 Important ancestries of people in Somerset include Italian, Irish, English, and Polish.

 The most common language spoken in Somerset is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Other Asian languages.